meltyli/discord-dm-manager/.github/codebase.md

 # Discord DM Manager - AI Coding Agent Instructions

 ## Project Overview
 A Node.js CLI tool for managing Discord Direct Messages at scale.
 Works in tandem with Discord Chat Exporter to process and batch-manage DMs from Discord data packages.
-The tool reopens DMs based on message recency, allowing systematic review and archival.
+The tool can reopen DMs based on message recency, allowing systematic review and archival; reopening is an explicit action (either as part of the batch-processing export flow or via the "Reset DM State" menu option).

 ## Architecture & Key Components